sigma67/ytmusicapi/README.rst

 ytmusicapi is a Python 3 library to send requests to the YouTube Music API.
 It emulates YouTube Music web client requests using the user's cookie data for authentication.

+It improves on the authentication mechanism and allows users who implement their choice of auth flow (OAuth 2.0 PKCE recommended for web based applications) to pass the auth token.

+It decouples the library from using OAuth 2.0 for TV and Limited Input Devices.

+This package being used in production.
+I don't plan on updating the library with more features than I need.
+Contributions are open!

 .. features

 Features